- Recommendation

 The Optional Protocol to the CEDAW includes:

-• an individual complaints mechanism: affords individuals and groups of women the right to complain to the Committee on the Elimination of Discrimination against Women (Committee) about violations of the Convention.
+- an individual complaints mechanism which affords individuals and groups of women the right to complain to the Committee on the Elimination of Discrimination against Women (Committee) about violations of the Convention.

-• an inquiry procedure (Article 8-9): enables the Committee to conduct inquiries into grave or systematic abuse of women's human rights in countries that become States parties to the Optional Protocol.
+- an inquiry procedure (Article 8-9) which enables the Committee to conduct inquiries into grave or systematic abuse of women's human rights in countries that become States parties to the Optional Protocol.
 States may choose to opt-out of this clause (Article 10).

 New Zealand ratified the Optional Protocol on 7 September 2000 and accepted both procedures.